 Your employer should give you a form P45.
 You need to keep the form P45 as you should give part of it – Parts 2 and 3 – to your new employer when you move to your next job.

 There is more information about the form P45 and why it is important to keep it safe in ‘what happens when I start a new job?’ below.

 Most people who pay tax in the UK are entitled to personal allowances.
 These are the starting point for most tax codes.
-If you have no other income, you can have employment earnings up to the amount of your personal allowance without having to pay any tax.
+If you have no other income, you can have employment earnings (or pension income) up to the amount of your personal allowance without having to pay any tax.

-These essentially increase the amount of ‘tax free’ pay you can have each month and reduce the amount of your employment income on which you pay tax.
+Allowances essentially increase the amount of ‘tax free’ pay (or pension income) you can have and reduce the amount of your employment (or pension) income on which you pay tax.
 This means you pay less tax and get relief ‘through your code’.

 There may be some items in your tax code that reduce your tax free amount and so increase the amount of tax that you pay.
 For example:

 - if you receive a state pension.
 The state pension is taxable but the Department for Work and Pensions (DWP), who pay it, do not operate the PAYE system.
 The tax due is therefore collected by reducing your tax free amount by the amount of state pension you are entitled to for the year;